Healthy Homes Assessment Jervoistown

 Draught Stopping Jervoistown

-If you are able to feel external air flowing in or a clear draught from a crack or a gap, then it is likely a crack or hole that requirements sealing in somehow.
-Cracks and gaps that are large should be stopped permanently.
-Cracks that are greater than 3mm and let air in or out of the home require seals.
-For example, if the open fireplace is not in use, it can cause draughts and should be sealed off.
-Landlords and property managers are accountable for ensuring that such draughts are squelched as much as imaginable.
+If you are able to feel external air flowing in or the sound of a clear draught emanating out of a hole or gap or crack, then it’s likely a crack or hole that requirements sealing in some way.
+Large gaps and cracks should be fixed permanently.
+The gaps that exceed 3mm that allow air to enter or exit from the house require the sealing.
+For example, if the open fireplace isn’t being used, it can create draughts.
+This should be shut from.
+Property managers and landlords are responsible for ensuring that draughts from the fireplace are removed as much as imaginable.

-There is no require to block up intentional gaps or holes in the building.
-For example, tiny gaps around doors and windows might be necessary to allow for movement of the structure as the home is heated and cools so that they are able to be opened and closed rather than sticking.
-We will check every window and door as part of your Healthy Homes assessment of your rental property.
+You don’t need to cover up holes or gaps which are part of the building.
+For instance, small gaps around windows and doors could be necessary to allow movement of the building when the home warms and cools in order to let them be opened and closed rather than sticking.
+We will check all doors and windows as part of an Healthy Homes assessment of your rental property.

 draught stopping building inspections